wdhg/ICHack20/README.md

-Some live demos of the project can be found here:
+Live demos of the project can be found here:

 https://www.youtube.com/watch?v=oEX0mnv6PLM